MrMusAddict/FactorioGraphTheory/README.md

 You can create 2 types of nodes:

-1. Input Node (starts with a value of 100)
+1. Input Node (starts with a random value between 0 and 500)
 2. Standard Node (starts with a value of 0)

 ___